Free Things to Do in Orlando

 Go On a Historic Walking Tour of Downtown Orlando

 If you want to learn more about the history of downtown Orlando, I recommend going on a free walking tour.
-These tours are held on the first Friday of the month during the months of October through May.
+These tours are held on the first Friday of the month from October through May.

-Head over to the Downtown Orlando Info Center shortly before 9:30 am for the tour.
-These tours last approximately one and a half hours.
+Head to the Downtown Orlando Info Center shortly before 9:30 am for the tour.

 Enjoy a Day Swimming at Dinky Dock